w3f/polkadot-wiki/docs/learn/learn-xcm-pallet.md

 :::info

 A sovereign account refers to an account within a particular consensus system.
-Even though accounts may be different in terms of factors such as address, XCM agnostic nature enables for communication between these sovereign accounts that are in different consensus systems.
+Even though accounts may be different in terms of factors such as an address format, XCM agnostic nature enables communication between these sovereign accounts that are in other consensus systems.

 :::